COSC481W-2020Fall/cosc481w-581-2020-fall-datatitans/README.md

 ![](datatitan_site/images/blog.png)
 6. You can save and continue later (do not fill out publish date info or choose a future date), and when ready to publish just click the now and today buttons under the 'Publish date' form item.

+## Known Issues
+1. You may need to run the server twice the first time, as the tables may not have been fully initialized when the server first starts up.
+2. Accounts and posts are specific to the machine the server is being run on.
+Technically, the covid data is also machine-specific, but the server automatically downloads updates to the data.
+3. At the moment, the only host allowed by the site is `127.0.0.1`.
+Attempting to connect to the server through `localhost` WILL fail.
+We could add `localhost` to the list of allowed hosts, but it isn't currently a priority.